ManageIQ/manageiq-documentation/managing_infrastructure_and_inventory/_topics/viewing_capacity_and_utilization_charts_for_an_instance.md

 **Note:**

 Daily charts only include full days of data.
-This means {{ site.data.product.title }} does not show daily data for a day without a complete 24 data point range for a day.
+This means {{ site.data.product.title_short }} does not show daily data for a day without a complete 24 data point range for a day.

 For information about data optimization including utilization trend reports, see [Data Optimization](../managing_infrastructure_and_inventory/index.html#data-optimization).